hughfdjackson/tap/README.md

 `tap.mixin`
 `(object) -> object`

 Mixes the `.tap` method into any object.
-If the environment supports es5, then the property will be set to `non-enumerable`
+If the environment supports es5, then the property will be set to *non-enumerable*.

 `.tap`
 `(fn, [secondardy-args]) -> anyValue`